CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### Other Features of Components Tab
 * _ShortCuts_
 ![ComponentsMenu](./asset/img/componentsMenu.JPG)
-> When you hover COMPONENTS tab, there will be some buttons will be on the tab.
+> When you hover on the _Components tab_, there will be some buttons on the right side of the tab.
-> There are **three** main featueres in short cuts : _create group_, _create component_, _collapse groups_.
+> There are **three** main featueres in these short cuts : _create group_, _create component_, _collapse groups_.

 * _Unselect_
-> If there is a selected group or component, that one will be highlighted because of the sigh of activated.
+> If there is a selected group or component, that one will be highlighted because it was activated.
-> So if you click _Unselected_, nothing will be selected in Components tab.
+> So if you click _Unselect_, nothing will be selected in Components tab.

 * _Collapse groups in the Components Tab_
 > Collapse all groups in the Components tab.